pinkcreeper100/mdnotes/physics/Definitions-Year-1.md

 #### beta-minus decay

-A nucleus with too many neutrons for its number of protons can undergo beta-minus decay to improve its p to n ratio.
+A nucleus with too many neutrons for its number of protons can undergo beta- minus decay to improve its p to n ratio.
 A neutron in the nucleus changes into a proton, an electron and an anti- neutrino.
 The beta-minus particle is the electron which is "flung out" of the nucleus together with the anti-neutrino

 #### beta-plus decay

 A nucleus with too few neutrons for its number of protons can undergo beta- plus decay to improve its p to n ratio.
 A proton in the nucleus changes into a neutron, a positron and a neutrino.
 The beta-plus particle is the positron which is "flung out" of the nucleus together with the neutrino

 ### Fundamental forces